 - Level 3.0

 - Maximum bitrate limited to 1.5 times the average bitrate, but not over 10000 kilobits per second.

 - Buffer size of 5 times the maximum bitrate, but not over 10000 kilobits.

-While much of the best free software is based on the open source FFmpeg program, we recommend using a graphical frontend for FFmpeg, like Handbrake (Windows, Linux, OS X) or ffmpegX (for OS X, up to version 10.7 - OS X Lion).
-There are high-priced transcoding programs around which are often very capable, but which you probably don't need for basic web encoding.
+While much of the best free software is based on the open source FFmpeg program, we recommend using a graphical frontend for FFmpeg, like Handbrake (Windows, Linux, OS X) or ffmpegX (for OS X, up to version 10.7 – OS X Lion).
+There are lots of high-priced transcoding programs around, which are often very capable, but you will not need them for basic web encoding.

 Here are some screenshots with recommended settings

 MP4 encoding sample

 Then click on the Video tab and fill in following settings.